ajesler/blokus/Readme.md

 - Game
 	- players
-	- active_player
 	- turns
+	- shapes - the set of shapes available to each player

 - Turn
 	- player
+	- colour
-	- shape
+	- shape - empty if no player passed - use enums?
-	- transform
+	- transform - empty if player passed
-	- position (x, y)
+	- position (x, y) - empty if player passed

 - Shape
 	- name
-	- transforms_available
 	- definition (points in a matrix)

 - Transform